Top 25 Things to Do in Madeira: Must-See Attractions, Activities, and Hidden Gems

 Madeira is home to many beautiful waterfalls, from roadside attractions to hidden gems deep in the forest.
 Cascata dos Anjos, made famous by Instagram, tumbles over a cliff and onto the road below.
 Many of the waterfalls located more centrally in the islands rich forests are often accessible via a easy to moderate flat Levada walks, making them popular among visitors.

-What It Is: A neighbouring island of Madeira, known for its long, golden sandy beach and more relaxed vibe.
+Yu can even head over to Porto Santo Island, neighbouring island of Madeira, known for its long, golden sandy beach and more relaxed vibe.

 Accessible by ferry from Madeira, Porto Santo offers a stark contrast to Madeira’s rugged landscape, with its 9 km golden sand beach being a major draw.
 The island also has historical significance as the former home of Christopher Columbus.
 It’s perfect for a day trip or overnight stay if you’re looking for beach relaxation.